kpunith8/Links-and-Tutorials/backend/nginx-tutorial.md

-## Ngnix - Code tested on Mac M1
+## Nginx - Code tested on Mac M1

 - It is a high performance web server to handle http requests.
 - It can also acts as a `load balancer`.
 - It sits betweeen servers as a `proxy server` and distributes the requests to different servers based on the load.
 Load distribution happens based on a selected algorithm.
 - Caching is a core feature of Nginx proxy.
-- It provides security through encrypted communication, ngnix handles SSL/TLS encryption and decryption and enforces https.
+- It provides security through encrypted communication, nginx handles SSL/TLS encryption and decryption and enforces https.
 - It can also compress the response to reduce the bandwidth and improve load times, and also it sends responses as chunks (video or audio streaming)

 ### Configuration

-- The main config file is typically named `ngnix.conf` and usually located in `/etc/ngnix` folder and we can use directives or blocks to define the configuration.
+- The main config file is typically named `nginx.conf` and usually located in `/etc/nginx` folder and we can use directives or blocks to define the configuration.

 - Example of simple web server serving static files
 ```conf